benburk/dotfiles/README.md

 # Dotfiles

-All config files are stored in this repository and then symlinked to their correct location.

-Run `bash install_dotfiles.sh`
+This repository organizes the configuration files for the tools and applications I use.
+The `install_dotfiles.sh` script takes the various files and symlinks them to their expected location.